moderndatacompany/dataos.info/docs/interfaces/atlas/queries.md

 Query editor allows you to format your query and enable/disable the live auto-complete feature.
 To save a query, press **Ctrl+ S** (or **Cmd +S)/** click **Save**. ****Once you finish editing, you can click on ‘**Run**’ to view the query result.
 From here, you can also build visualizations based on the results returned from queries.

 <aside class="callout">
 🗣 To run your queries, you might want to change the selected cluster.
-To learn more about clusters, click here.
+To learn more about clusters, click <a href="/resources/cluster/">here</a>.

 </aside>